-Newsflash!
-You have stopped seeing your best friend’s or ex-friend’s uploads or remarks that draw blood and humor on Facebook.
-You have flooded their timelines with messages, and still no replies.
+You then have flooded their timelines with messages, and still no replies.

-Maybe you should wait out a few days; perhaps the glitch will get a quick fixed soon.
+Maybe you should wait out a few days; perhaps the glitch will get a quick fix soon.

 Something comes up later, and your fingers are itching to tell them.
 It is personal, so you decide to slide a message into their inbox.